juhasev/sample-ninja-help/edit-project-links-exit-links.md

 > **IMPORTANT:** You must configure exit links with selected algorithm + secret in the **Sample Ninja UI -> Edit Project -> Survey Links -> Exit links** otherwise the hash value supplied **WILL NOT BE VALIDATED**!!!

 ### Hash Calculator
 Use the **Hash Calculator** tool below while testing.
-Replace your installations domain (customer.panelservice.io) with your own or access the tool by clicking your Avatar and then selecting Hash Calculator.
+Replace your installation's domain (customer.panelservice.io) with your own or access the tool by clicking your Avatar and then selecting Hash Calculator.

 https://customer.panelservice.io/hash-calculator